Looking for a place to stay in Delhi? Here’s a list of best hostels in Delhi.

-Out of all metro cities in India, Delhi also has the biggest land area – almost twice the land size that of Mumbai, and thrice that of Bangalore.
+Out of all metro cities in India, Delhi also has the biggest land area – almost twice the size that of Mumbai, and thrice of that of Bangalore.
 Delhi has a fairly good public transport, with a well-connected metro system, but travelling inside the city still remains a challenging task.
-Having said that, location does play the most important role while booking a hotel or a hostel.
+So, to find the best hostels in Delhi, you need to know the best locations.

 Delhi is big.
 In fact, massive.
 And your hostel/hotel location plays a big role in shaping your entire Delhi experience.

 And with so many places showing up in your search results, how do you know which are the best hostels in Delhi?
 I mean, dozens are “top-rated” on HostelWorld, right?

 According to my research, here are the top four factors to consider when picking a hostel for you in Delhi:

 - Location: Though Delhi Metro goes everywhere around the city, it can still take some time to get around.
 Pick a place that is central to the tourist sites and airport/bus/train station.
 All the hostels listed here are in central locations.